cambiotraining/hpc-intro-sanger/99-setup.md

 :::

 :::highlight
-There are three recommended pieces of software needed to work with the HPC:
+There are two recommended pieces of software needed to work with the HPC:

 - a terminal
 - a file transfer software
-- a text editor with the ability to edit files on a remote server

 This document gives instructions on how to install or access these on different operating systems.
 :::